marekhoeven/VANO/README.md

 Build a zip file following this format `<name>-v<version>.zip`, by reading `name` and `version` from `manifest.json` file.
 Zip file is located in `dist-zip` folder.

+## Todo

+- TESTS
+- Add addressbook (alias system?)
+- Optimalisation of JS functions
+- Improve some shitty CSS (on components and globally)
+- Documentation + better structure for teamwork
+- Set more user-option like a minimum receive amount
+- Perhaps select what specific individual pendings to accept?

 ## Acknowledgements